Thoughts, opinions, help and advice for affiliate marketers and mobile users in the UK.

 Merchant scores are less useful

 Merchants also have performance scores.
 The problem for Access merchants is that very low numbers break the calculations somewhat.

 At the time of writing the modestly sized mobile merchant I manage has an unbelievably high score of 96/100.
-I’ll happily take it, but its just a quirk of the maths when such small numbers are being used.
+I’ll happily take it, but its just a quirk of the maths when you only make a few sales.
 If I decline a single sale the ranking will probably fall by 20%.

 I would respectfully suggest that the merchant performance score doesn’t really have much value past identifying obvious issues when the score is very low (or very high).

 Two examples of that:

 - A merchant that I used to manage at a leading agency switched agencies (not my fault!).
 Looking at their performance score a month later their “order approval” score jumped to 100%.
 They sold bespoke furniture with long lead times and very high cancellation rates so this just wasn’t possible.